kyma-project/website/docs/writing-blog-posts.md

 # Writing blog posts

+Follow these steps to add a new post on the website:

 1. Create a new file in `src/blog-posts` with filename following format `{NUMBER}-{NAME}.md`.
 2. Prepare content.
 3. Make a pull request.